 - On February 13, 2022, the general meeting of the Company's shareholders approved the grant of options to the Company's CEO and the update of the Company's remuneration policy.
 During February, March, May and June 2022, options were allotted to offerees, including the Company's CEO. - On February 27, 2022, the Company published an immediate report according to which the Company is interested in examining the possibility of providing a financial information service in accordance with the Information Services Law, subject to obtaining a license and approval from the Securities Authority.
-Therefore, in view of the aforesaid, the Company applied to the Competition Authority for approval for engaging in the activity providing a financial information service.
-For further details, see Note 3 to the financial statements. - In accordance with the terms of the restrictive arrangement, the separation outline, which was approved by the Competition Court on March 27, 2022, the Company and Masav signed on June 12, 2022 a temporary agreement in the supplier-customer model.
+Therefore, in view of the aforesaid, the Company applied to the Competition Authority for approval for engaging in the activity providing a financial information service. - In accordance with the terms of the restrictive arrangement, the separation outline, which was approved by the Competition Court on March 27, 2022, the Company and Masav signed on June 12, 2022 a temporary agreement in the supplier-customer model.
 For more details, see Note 3 to the financial statements. - On March 29, 2022, the Company's Board of Directors decided to distribute a dividend in the amount of NIS 22,000 thousand (approximately NIS 0.55 per share) from the earnings of 2021.
-The dividend was distributed on April 18,2022. - Approval interface for clearing cards (Close Loop Payment) CLP further to what was stated in section 8.12 of the chapter describing the Company's business in the Company's periodic report for 2021, on June 1, 2022, the Bank of Israel's Payment administration department approved for the Company to start operations and pilot with potential operators within this infrastructure.
+The dividend was distributed on April 18, 2022. - Approval interface for clearing cards (Close Loop Payment) CLP further to what was stated in section 8.12 of the chapter describing the Company's business in the Company's periodic report for 2021, on June 1, 2022, the Bank of Israel's Payment administration department approved for the Company to start operations and pilot with potential operators within this infrastructure. - On September 8, 2022, the Company published an immediate report (reference number 2022-01-100738) according to which the Company's general meeting approved: - The reappointment of Ms. Jacqueline Natalie Strominger as an external director of the Company for a term of three years. - The appointment of Ms. Merav Leshem as an external director of the Company for a term of three years. - The re-appointment of Mr. Sharon Haran as a director of the Company for an additional term of three years. - The re-appointments of Kesselman and Kesselman firm, the auditors of the Company until the next annual general meeting.